Adryd99/cloud-final-prj/README.md

 - Run the `composer install` command from your terminal pointing to the main folder of this app

 - From */config* folder make a copy of *config.template.env* and rename it *config.env*.
 Then replace the palceholder values with those that suite your environment (please do not change the COOKIES_TO_ENCRYPT parameter).

+- Make sure you have mongo in your env variable

 - Then from your terminal run the command `php dbseed/index.php` to create the db user for the application (further details about this operation can be found in */dbseed/README.md*).